 The Subitizing Song Version 1 (5:13)

-This music video briefly explains what subitizing is at the beginning and the catchy upbeat song helps students practice the skill of subitizing (looking at a set of items and instantly recognizing how many) using: random dot patterns, ten-frame patterns, and finger patterns from 0 to 10.
+This music video briefly explains what subitizing is at the beginning.
+Then, the catchy upbeat song helps students practice the skill using: random dot patterns, ten-frame patterns, and finger patterns from 0 to 10.
 (Bonus: There are two versions of this song, one that pronounces the word SOO-bitize, and a second version that pronounces it SUH-bitize)

 The Subitizing Song Version 2 (5:13)

-This video is version 2 of the Subitizing song with the same melody and beat as Version 1, but in this video we practice the skill of subitizing up to 12 using tally marks, dice patterns, and cube trains.
+This video is version 2 of the Subitizing song with the same melody and beat as Version 1.
+But, in this video, we practice up to 12 using tally marks, dice patterns, and cube trains.

 Turkey Count & Subitize Song (5:05)

-This video is perfect if you are teaching subitizing around Fall or Thanksgiving.
-In this video students practice subitizing by counting a growing number turkeys as they follow along with a goofy Thanksgiving song!
+This video is perfect if you are teaching subitizing around fall or Thanksgiving.
+In this video, students practice counting a growing number of turkeys as they follow along with a goofy Thanksgiving song!

 Reindeer Subitization – A Christmas Math Song!
 (4:02)

-Looking for some Holiday-themed Subitizing practice?
-In this video Santa needs to find the right number of batteries to get Rudolph’s nose to glow as we practice subitizing the different amounts of batteries.
-Set to the tune of “Rudolph the Red-Nosed Reindeer” this video is fun, catchy, and a great subitizing review!
+Looking for some holiday-themed subitizing practice?
+In this video, Santa needs to find the right number of batteries to get Rudolph’s nose to glow.
+Subitization practice comes with identifying the different amounts of batteries.
+Set to the tune of “Rudolph the Red-Nosed Reindeer” this video is fun, catchy, and a great review!